trailblazer/trailblazer/README.md

 ## Routing

 Routing in Trailblazer is completely handled by Rails.
-As forwarding requests to controller actions works just fine, we didn't see a reason yet to add behaviour here.
+As forwarding requests to controller actions works just fine, we didn't see a reason to add behaviour here, yet.

 ## Controllers